Once upon a time…

 For years I didnt really have to many friends that kept in close contact.
 I said ehhh it happens thats what adults do.
 They grow apart only have their significant others and thats all you need.

 Then I became a single mom.
 I felt the glaring emptiness in my social circle hard.
 I used what I could to draw in who I could so I didnt have to be alone so much.
 But I knew.
 They werent real friends.
 They were a patch work of lost souls like me.
 They werent happy with themselves and they liked being around me because I made them feel good about themselves by shaming myself in the form of humor.

 Then something changed again.
-My sister helped get me started on a better health journey.
+I started on a better health journey.
 A journey that made me want better for myself.
 A journey that helped me see I wanted to love myself the way a person should be loved.
 I wanted self forgiveness.
 I wanted a positive spirit.
 I wanted more from life.